cyberus-technology/hedron/doc/upcoming-interrupt-subsystem.md

 - Delegate a interrupt semaphore from the kernel PD into a user PD (only roottask can do this)
 - If the interrupt is connected to the IO-APIC, the correct semaphore must be delegated as they are configured during boot by the hypervisor (discoverable via HIP)
-- Call `asign_gsi` with the semaphore to correctly configure the IOMMU
+- Call `assign_gsi` with the semaphore to correctly configure the IOMMU
 - Use a thread per interrupt semaphore to detect interrupt arrival in userspace

 ## Issues with the Current Mechanism

-- Limited to 256 interrupts for user space (actually 192)
+- Limited to 256 interrupts for userspace (actually 192)
 - rigid configuration for IO-APIC interrupts
 - one thread per interrupt semaphore -> lots of resources required
 - irq migration requires thread migration (or having NUM\_CPU * NUM\_IRQ threads)